ouafcode/AirBnB_clone_v2/README.md

 ## Description ⚓

-The AirBnB project is simple copy of AirBnB website . we will not  implement all the features, only some of them to cover all fundamental concepts of the higher level programming track.
+The AirBnB project is simple copy of AirBnB website . we will not  implement all the features, only some all fundamental concepts of the higher level programming track.

 The project currently implement stoage abstraction usin MySQL